jamespepplinkhouse/parse-kata/README.md

 - Solutions should not attempt to load the whole input or output in memory (use streams)!
 - Try a bash solution as a starting reference point (e.g. sed & sort)
 - There are data quality issues, like leading spaces, or single quotes around titles, but for this exercise I'll just keep it raw; fixing that stuff is busy work that's not important

-### Approach 1

-- [Main thread] Establish a worker pool, matching the CPUs in the system
-- [Main thread] Read the input file stream in chunks
-- [Main thread] Queue the chunks as jobs for processing
-- [Worker thread] Extract the title values
-- [Worker thread] Sort into letter buckets (i.e. all of the A records together)
-- [Worker thread] Return the results to [Main thread]
-- [Main thread] Append results to temporary files, one for each letter
-- [Main thread] Queue temp files as jobs for sorting
-- [Worker thread] Sort a temp file
-- [Main thread] Concatenate for final output

 ## Data format